danrot/master-thesis/03_implementation.md

 `VersionManager` who marks the node as dirty, and indicates the session that this node has to be saved later.

-But the main part is again implemented in the `VersionHandler`, although the checkout process is not as complicated as the checkin.
+But the main part of the checkout process is again implemented in the `VersionHandler`.
 It has similar checks as the checkin process, first it checks if the node is already checked out.
 In that case it would just do nothing, because the node is already in the desired state.
 The second check also concerns the node type, and throws an `UnsupportedRepositoryOperationException` in case it is not implementing one of the two versioning mixins.

 Then the actual checkout is performed, which actually is not more than just setting the `jcr:isCheckedOut` property to true.
 Afterwards the node is marked